How to collaborate with people who have color vision deficiency

 Working with a person who has CVD

-Because the condition doesn’t bear any physical characteristics, there’s no way to know if a person has CVD unless they tell you.
+Since the condition doesn’t bear any physical characteristics, there’s no way to know if a person has CVD unless they tell you.
 If someone lets you know they have CVD, ask them if they'd like to share any tips or resources for inclusive collaboration.

 Tips for inclusive collaboration in Revu